-The Land at Higham Road proposed development will deliver a new residential offering to the village of Barton-le-Clay that is both community focused and environmentally conscious.
+The Land at Higham Road development will deliver a new residential offering to the village of Barton-le-Clay that is both community focused and environmentally conscious.

 Land at Higham Road, East Barton-le-Clay, Bedfordshire is an important development forming a new settlement edge.
-Through the delivery of a range of houses, flat sizes and tenures, the proposals will create a diverse community through all phases of the development.
+Through the delivery of a range of houses, flat sizes and tenures, the development will create a diverse community through all phases of the development.

 About the development